Welcome to our Eltham, Taranaki, New Zealand web site.

-Take a look around the town and discover our town’s treasures of various types including clothing, antiques, gifts, arts and crafts galleries and collectables.
+Discover our town's treasures of various types including clothing, antiques, gifts, arts and crafts galleries and collectables.

 Accommodation available includes freedom camping, backpackers, camp-sites motels and bed and breakfasts.
-See our accommodation page for more information.

 The Eltham economy is based around award winning innovative industry such as dairying, cheese manufacturing, engineering, meat works, tourism and a growing information technology sector.